danielrein/guided-module-one-final-project-nyc-web-062518/README.md

 # Dinner &...?

-A very simple CLI app for pairing events and restaurants in a specific location/date into a "program for the evening", utilizing the Ticketmaster and Yelp APIs.
+A very simple CLI app created with Ruby/ActiveRecord for pairing events and restaurants in a specific location/date into a "program for the evening", utilizing the Ticketmaster and Yelp APIs.

 developers: Maneepailin Sriuthenchai & Daniel Rein